UniSharp/laravel-filemanager/README.md

         </script>
     ```

-7. Ensure that the files & images directories are writable by your web serber
+7. Ensure that the files & images directories are writable by your web server

 ## Customization